-A student who wishes to hold and maintain an office in any student organization student may hold only one major office during any school year.
+A student may hold only one major office during any school year.
 Major offices include Student Association President, Student Association Ministries Leader, Junior or Senior Class President, and Yearbook Editor.
 No student may hold more than two offices at any one time.